 Pull down to refresh like on mobile devices is also not available due to the slow screen refresh rate so rescanning funtion needs to be on the screen.

 Since these scenarios are not new for other platforms, I had to designed all the cases if the customer already owned an ebook or an audiobook, an option to learn more about Audible Narration, and a link to see the detail page of the Audible version.

-As I handled the Whispersync for Voice side of the project, Audible’s very own Fire Tablet team handles the audiobook store and detail page design.
-We had to rushed to make sure both the design and development were done for factory installation which are usually a few quarters earlier than the launch date.
+As I handled the Whispersync for Voice experiences, Audible’s very own Fire Tablet team handles the audiobook store and detail page design.
+We had to rush to make sure both the design and development were done for factory installation which are usually a few quarters earlier than the launch date.
 I finalized my end of the project and left Audible to join Fiverr.
 The new Oasis was launched on October 31, 2017.
 The previous Oasis version was also back suppored with an OS update.

 For confidentiality reasons, I have taken out the actual numbers from all the companies I have worked for and have put percentage.
 These are all just my views on the project I worked on and does not represent the views on the organizations.